 Events: The Ohio State Fair, scheduled for July 29 to August 9, has been canceled by the Ohio Expositions Commission.
-The Indiana State Fair has also been canceled, but a modified 4-H Livestock Show with additional activities will be held at the State Fairgrounds in August.
-In addition, the Butler County and Hamilton County Community fairs have also been canceled.
+The Indiana State Fair has also been canceled, but a modified 4-H Livestock Show will be held at the State Fairgrounds.
+The Butler County, Hamilton County, and Hamilton County Community fairs have been canceled.

 How to get help: The Freestore Foodbank is currently distributing 55 lbs. pre-made food bags per household.
 They may be picked up at the Customer Connection Center, 112 E. Liberty Street, Cincinnati, Ohio, 45202.
 Hours are 9 a.m. to 3 p.m., Monday through Friday.
 Call 513-357-4600 for help.

 Public Transport: Cincinnati Metro resumed full-service effective Sunday, June 28.
 As of July 8, riders and drivers are required to wear facial coverings in accordance with the state order for Hamilton County.
 The exception is for kids ages six and younger.
 Riders are being asked to use TransitApp with EZFare for contactless payment.
 Cash fares are still being accepted.
 Riders may view schedules and plan their trips here.